How I Finally Found an Affordable Artist Studio in Miami

 From Big Moves to Small Canvases

-After moving back to Miami from Dallas, I struggled to feel as comfortable painting as I once did.
-My Miami Beach apartment forced me into small canvases—limited space, tricky lighting, and just… something missing.
 I made it work for as long as I could; still, creating from home led to many more obstacles than I can list, and it really negatively affected my ability to “clock in” and focus on making new work.
 I was really stuck.
+Eventually I stepped back from painting as much with oils to protect my and Lola’s health: even using odorless mineral spirits at home is a health risk afterall.

 The Studio Hunt (aka: My Miami Real Estate Reality Check)

-The days of finding a sub-$500 corner in Allapattah or Wynwood are long gone, and many spaces require applications, juries, and an established portfolio.
+The days of finding a sub-$500 corner in Allapattah or Wynwood are long gone, and many spaces require hard-vetted juried applications, a strong CV, and an established portfolio.
+Again, if you’re just starting to create a body of work, you probably aren’t solid competition for one of these coveted spots.
 I was close to giving up when I saw an Instagram post: a spot had opened at CollaboARTive in the Bird Road Arts District.
 Ten minutes later, I’d sent my email showing my interest.

 Love at First Tour